expo/expo/docs/versions/unversioned/introduction/installation.rst

 `Download Genymotion <https://www.genymotion.com/fun-zone/>`_ (free version) and follow the `Genymotion installation guide <https://docs.genymotion.com/Content/01_Get_Started/Installation.htm>`_.
 Once you've installed Genymotion, create a virtual device - we recommend a Nexus 5, the Android version is up to you.
 Start up the virtual device when it's ready.

 Once the emulator is open and you have a project open in XDE, you can press *Open project in Exponent on Android* in XDE and it will install the Exponent client to the emulator and open up your app inside of it.
+If you run into any issues follow our :ref:`Genymotion guide <genymotion>`.

 Node.js
 --------